Washington Boulevard Line

-The Washington Blvd.–Dunn Loring Line, designated as Route 2A, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Dunn Loring station of the Orange Line of the Washington Metro and Ballston–MU station of the Orange and Silver lines of the Washington Metro.
-This line provides service within the neighborhoods of Merrifield, Falls Church and Ballston in Fairfax County, the City of Falls Church, and Arlington County.
-Trips are roughly between 15 and 30 minutes on weekdays, and 30 to 45 minutes on weekends.
+The Washington Boulevard Line, designated as Route F50, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between George Mason University or Vienna station of the Orange Line of the Washington Metro and Ballston–MU station of the Orange and Silver lines of the Washington Metro.

+The line provides service within the neighborhoods of George Mason, Vienna, Merrifield, Falls Church and Ballston in the City of Fairfax, Fairfax County, Falls Church, and Arlington County.
+Trips are roughly between 30 and 45 minutes on weekdays, and 45 minutes on weekends.

-Route Description and Service
+Route and service

-The 2A operates from Four Mile Run Division on a daily schedule.
-The 2A operates between Dunn Loring and Ballston stations via Lee Highway and Washington Boulevard.
-The 2A runs through the neighborhoods in Fairfax County, such as Merrifield and West Falls Church, within Lee Highway.
-The 2A also runs through the neighborhoods in Arlington County, such as East Falls Church, Westover, and Bluemont.
-Within the neighborhoods, the 2A runs through marketplaces, businesses and offices in Fairfax County, the City of Falls Church, and Arlington County.
+The F50 operates from Cinder Bed Division on a daily schedule.
+The F50 operates between Vienna and Ballston stations via Route 29 and Washington Boulevard, with weekday trips beginning at George Mason University.
+The F50 runs through the neighborhoods in Fairfax County, such as Vienna, Merrifield and West Falls Church, within Route 29.
+The F50 also run through the neighborhoods in Arlington County, such as East Falls Church, Westover, and Bluemont.
+Within the neighborhoods, the F50 runs through marketplaces, businesses and offices in the City of Fairfax, Fairfax County, the City of Falls Church, and Arlington County.

 History

-The Washington Blvd.–Dunn Loring Line was introduced in 1925, as the route was part of the Alexandria & Suburban Motor Vehicle Company.
+The Washington Boulevard Line is introduced in 1925, as the route was part of the Alexandria & Suburban Motor Vehicle Company.
 The Alexandria & Suburban Motor Vehicle Company operated the eastern segment of the line, until it was acquired by the Washington Virginia & Maryland Coach Company in 1927.
 The western segment of the line was introduced in 1937 by the Arlington & Fairfax Motor Transportation Company, known as the Lee Highway Line.
 The western segment of the line was later acquired by the Washington Virginia & Maryland Coach Company in 1947, merging the two segments into a single line to be part of the Washington Boulevard Line.
-It was later operated by WMATA in 1973, when it acquired all routes from the WV&M. Since 1973, the Washington Blvd.–Dunn Loring Line consists of all 2 line.
+It was later operated by WMATA in 1973, when it acquired all routes from the WV&M. From 1973 to 2025, the Washington Boulevard Line consists of all 2 line.
 The 2 line provides reliable service within Fairfax county, the City of Falls Church, and Arlington county to connect from neighborhoods, to marketplaces, to landmarks, and to business.
-Although, the Washington Blvd.–Dunn Loring Line has various names prior to the current name throughout the years.
+Although, the Washington Boulevard Line has various names changes throughout the years of service.